MordechaiCharlap/Workouteer/README.md

 Share your achievements and streaks

 **Friends section:**

-See if one of your friends planned a workout to join to/send a message/watch the profile
+See if one of your friends Future a workout to join to/send a message/watch the profile

 ### Leaderboard

 Leaderboard of your current leauge that counts weekly workouts with other workouteers/other kind of points maybe?
 Refreshes every week.

 - League
   You start at bronze, every week you are in the leaderboard with more 49 random people that use the application and in your league.
   Every Sunday first X move on, last Y move down a league, and all the rest stay in the same league

 ### Other screen ideas that I am not sure about (Even if ill do it its gonna happen after the rest of the app is working):